 In 1873 came the great financial crisis, with its terrible results of interrupted production, poverty, and starvation, and an almost total cessation of the work of building new railroads.
 The largest number of miles ever built in any one year were constructed in 1872.
 The greatest mileage is in Illinois, reaching 6,589; the smallest in Rhode Island, 136, and in Washington Territory, 110.
 The State of Massachusetts has one mile of railroad to 4.86 miles of territory, this ratio being the greatest in the country.
 The longest road in operation is the Chicago & Northwestern, extending 1,500 miles; the shortest, the Little Saw-Mill Run Road in Pennsylvania, which is but three miles in length.
-The total capital of railways in the country is \$6,000,000,000, or an average of \$100,000 per mile.
-The earnings for the year 1872 amounted to \$454,969,000, or \$7,500 per mile.
-The largest net earnings recorded as made on any road were gained by the New York Central & Hudson River, \$8,260,827; the smallest on several roads which not only earned nothing, but incurred a loss.
+The total capital of railways in the country is \$17,000,000,000, or an average of \$30,000 per mile.
+The earnings for the year 1892 amounted to \$900,000,000, or \$5,500 per mile.
+The largest net earnings recorded as made on any road were gained by the New York Central in the year 1872, \$8,260,827; the smallest on several roads which not only earned nothing, but incurred a loss.

-1 January, 1884, over 120,000 miles.
+^{26 &}lt;sup>1 January, 1892, about 175,000 miles.

 The catastrophe of 1873-74 revealed the fact that the latter condition of railroad finances was vastly more common than had been suspected; and it is still doubtful whether the existing immense network of railroads which covers the United States can be made, as a whole, to pay even a moderate return on the money invested in their construction.
-At the period of maximum rate of extension of railroads in the United States-1873-the reported lengths of the railroads of Europe and America were as follows:1
+At the period of maximum rate of extension of railroads in the United States-1873-the reported lengths of the railroads of Europe and America were as follows: